Evaluation of research in India – are we doing it right?

-The views expressed here are those of the authors and not of the institutions they belong to.
+The views expressed here are those of the authors and not of the institutions to which they belong.

 We are grateful to Prof. Satyajit Mayor of the National Centre for Biological Sciences, Prof. Dipankar Chatterjee, Department of Biophysics, Indian Institute of Science, Prof. N V Joshi, Centre for Ecological Sciences, Indian Institute of Science, Prof. T A Abinandanan, Department of Materials Engineering, Indian Institute of Science, Prof. E D Jemmis, Department of Inorganic and Physical Chemistry, Indian Institute of Science, Prof. Vijaya Baskar of Madras Institute of Development Studies, Prof. Sundar Sarukkai, National Institute of Advanced Studies, and Mr. Vellesh Narayanan of i-Loads, Chennai, for their useful inputs.
 We are indebted to the two referees for their insightful comments.

 - Garfield E. The history and meaning of the journal impact factor.
 JAMA.
 2006;295(1):90-3.

 - Medical Research Council UK.
 Citation impact of MRC papers.
 2016 Apr 11 [cited 2017 May 7].
 Available from: https://www.mrc.ac.uk/news/browse/citation-impact-of-mrc-papers/